-The North American soup business has nearly 7,000 employees and 11 production facilities in the U.S. and Canada.
+The North American business -- including soups, sauces and beverages -- has nearly 7,000 employees and 11 production facilities in the U.S. and Canada.
 Pepperidge Farm has almost 5,000 employees and more than 3,500 independent distributors, and operates nine production facilities in the U.S. The International Division has 12 production facilities and about 6,000 employees in 16 countries.

 In 1869, two men - a fruit merchant named Joseph Campbell and an icebox manufacturer named Abraham Anderson - shook hands in Camden, NJ, to form a new business.
 Originally called the Joseph A. Campbell Preserve Company, the business produced canned tomatoes, vegetables, jellies, soups, condiments, and minced meats.
 In 1897, a major milestone occurred when Arthur Dorrance, the general manager of the company, reluctantly hired his 24-year-old nephew to join the company.
 Dr. John T. Dorrance, a chemist who had trained in Europe, was so determined to join Campbell that he agreed to pay for laboratory equipment out of his own pocket and accept a token salary of just $7.50 per week.